 Of course you don’t HAVE to spray paint the jars.
 I have some with my diy mercury glass look and some just plain.
 That way after the warm season, I can use my jars for something else if I wanted.

-You’ll need the mason jars with a wide mouth.
+- Wide Mouth Mason Jars -You’ll need the mason jars with a wide mouth.
 I tried using those adorable new blue mason jars, but the jar mouth was too small.
 If you can find a smaller solar light, it would work.
-Solar yard lights.
-There are so many types and sizes.
-Mine are the cheapest ones I could find and I found them at Lowes.
-Looking Glass Spray Paint – If you’re wanting to make them look like mercury glass, then you’ll want this Spray Paint

 Unscrew the top of the solar light off and simply place the light on top of the jar.
 It just sits on top.